1964 Rochester race riot: Background

-Origins
+Riot

-At 10:00 p.m. on July 24, 1964, the Rochester Police Department (RPD) attempted to arrest an intoxicated black man at a street block party and dance on Joseph Avenue, in the Upper Falls neighborhood of Rochester.
+At 10:00 p.m. on July 24, 1964, the Rochester Police Department (RPD) attempted to arrest an intoxicated man at a street block party and dance on Joseph Avenue, in the Upper Falls neighborhood of Rochester.
 Police found 20-year-old Randy Manigault unruly and disorderly.
 They determined he was intoxicated and attempted to arrest him.
 Manigualt became combative and resisted arrest.

 Bystanders felt police were too forceful and started throwing bottles and bricks at police.
 Police then called for backup from the RPD, with a K-9 unit responding due to a shortage of other officers.
 Despite being against RPD practice to use police dogs on crowds, two police dogs were used to control the crowd.
 This use of police dogs seems to have played a part in starting the riot, with the presence of K-9 units evoking memories of violent police dogs being used against peaceful civil rights protesters in Birmingham, Alabama.

-By 11:30 p.m. all available officers had been deployed and were engaged with around 400 rioters.
+By 11:30 p.m., all available officers had been deployed and were engaged with around 400 rioters.
 At 2:00 a.m., Rochester police chief William Lombard ordered officers to use riot weapons on the crowd.
 The riot had swelled to 2,000 people by 3:30 a.m. and looting had begun on Clinton Avenue, the main thoroughfare in Upper Falls.
 Governor Rockefeller declared a state of emergency by 9:00 a.m., with the event being officially dubbed a "riot" at that time.
-The chaos calmed during the day on July 25, 1964 before rioting resumed in force that night.
+The chaos calmed during the day on July 25, 1964, before rioting resumed in force that night.

-On July 25th six Black organizers, including 3 clergy members, brought Mayor Lamb a list of demands which, if met, would bring an end to the violence.
-These included a mayoral committee consisting of members of the Black community to oversee the police department, the deputization of "responsible area residents" and more resources allocated to Black businesses and workers.
+On July 25 six black organizers, including three clergy members, brought Mayor Lamb a list of demands which, if met, would bring an end to the violence.
+These included a mayoral committee consisting of members of the black community to oversee the police department, the deputization of "responsible area residents" and more resources allocated to black-owned businesses and workers.
 Mayor Lamb would not agree to deputize citizens.
 Meanwhile, violence had spread to other areas of the city by that evening, including Rochester's 3rd and 19th Wards.
 One man was killed when he arrived on scene wearing a helmet, stood in the street and was subsequently hit and dragged 100 feet by a passing car.

-The last three deaths of the ordeal occurred on July 26th, when a helicopter used to survey the violence flew too close to a house on Clarissa Street, clipping the roof.
+The last day of the ordeal was July 26, when a helicopter used to survey the violence flew too close to a house on Clarissa Street, clipping the roof.
 The crash resulted in the immediate death of the helicopter pilot and two residents of the house.
-Col. Robert Abbott, the civil defense director for Monroe County, later died from his wounds as a fourth victim.
+Col. Robert Abbott, the civil defense director for Monroe County, died from his wounds weeks later as a fourth victim.
 Later that same day, violence erupted in Rochester's Upper Falls neighborhood when demonstrators threw Molotov cocktails at police, who responded with gunfire.